Distillers revive London whisky after 100-year drought

 The distillery has been using local ingredients that were employed in whisky production in London more than a century ago.
 Barley is sourced from Warminster Maltings, Wiltshire, and yeast comes from Surebrew in Surrey.

-"We're looking at heritage, so there'll be a lot more flavour profile there, basically," Rook said.
+"We're looking at heritage, so there'll be a lot more flavor profile there, basically," Rook said.

 "The world 'whisky' comes from 'Eau de Vie' - the water of life - so it was that idea of the running of water.
 So it will come off clear and then when you put it in a cask it sits and the wood acts like a sponge.

-"So the spirit absorbs in, it sucks out some of the colour and sucks out some of the flavour so it's the contraction, expansion and contraction of the wood drawing flavour and colour in and out of the spirit, so in time the spirit will change colour."
+"So the spirit absorbs in, it sucks out some of the color and sucks out some of the flavor so it's the contraction, expansion and contraction of the wood drawing flavor and color in and out of the spirit, so in time the spirit will change color."

-But it's not just the ingredients and distilling process which dictate the flavour, distiller MacLeod Smith said.
+But it's not just the ingredients and distilling process which dictate the flavor, distiller MacLeod Smith said.

 "The composition of the spirit is sort of determined by the environment that you create it in and this in itself used to be an old dairy, a Victorian dairy, so who knows what weird and wonderful bacteria and yeast are living in these walls?